 |2022-2023||Erica Ferrer||Scripps Institution of Oceanography|

 Please note there were no fellows named for the 2021-22 academic year.

 Question: The requirement states students must have advanced to candidacy prior to being selected for the fellowship, by what date must a student advance in order to qualify?

-Answer: The fellowship nomination review and selection process will begin the day after the listed deadline, so nominees should have advanced to candidacy by the nomination due date and this should be apparent in the Graduate Division's student database.
+Answer: The fellowship nomination review and selection process will begin the day after the listed deadline, so nominees should have advanced to candidacy by the nomination due date and this should be apparent in the GEPA's student database.
 Nominees who have not advanced by the start of the review process will not be considered.

 Question: How are can my student request to use their professional development funds?

 Answer: Students may report their professional development activities through this Google Form.